-The name of this Chapter shall be Disabled American Veterans, Xxxxxxxxxx Chapter XX, Inc.
+The name of this Chapter shall be Disabled American Veterans, Skyline Chapter 30, Inc.

 ARTICLE II – PURPOSE

 The purpose of this Chapter is fulfilling our promises to the men and women who served, and to support the program of the Disabled American Veterans as defined in the National Constitution and Bylaws.